THE BEST AERO BIKE WHEELS

 Full Priced Carbon

-Campagnolo Bora WTO 60 – Announced in 2018, it has been slow to become available for enthusiasts especially with a Shimano freehub (link to Know’s Shop).
-I’ve not been able to get a hold of one yet to test.
-If I do, I’ll add it to this review.
+Campagnolo Bora WTO 60 – I’ve not been able to get a hold of one yet to test.
+If I do, I’ll add it to this review. (link to Know’s Shop).

 HED Vanquish RC6 – Chalk this up in the column of haven’t but hope to ride it soon.
-HED famously refused to go down the development path of carbon clincher rim brake wheelsets, concerned that the heat generated in braking rendered such wheels unsafe.
-The Vanquish 6 is a disc brake only all-carbon wheelset.
 I’ve tested the Vanquish 4 (read the review here) and hope to ride the Vanquish 6 at some point.
 If you can’t wait, you are in good company and can follow this link to Know’s Shop to buy it online at stores I recommend.

 Many brands sell 55mm and deeper wheelsets in the $1000-$1500 range.
 I’ve been digging into the broader group of wheelsets I call “value carbon” in a multi-part examination and set of reviews starting with my post The Best Carbon Wheelset for the Money – Part 1.